cognitive-catalyst/WA-Testing-Tool/dialog_test/README.md

 All fields are optional

 * Match Output indicates a substring that must be present in the Watson Assistant response.
-It is not necessary to provide the full input string.
+It is not necessary to provide the full output string.
+Regular Expressions can be enclosed with forward slashes (e.g. `/The reservation is for *.
+PM/`). `<br>` can be used to join lines when specifyig multiline ouputs (e.g. `The reservation is for 6 guests<br>What day would you like to come in?`).

 If the User Input column is exactly 'NEWCONVERSATION' (no quotes) then a new conversation is started.
 This allows multiple tests in the same file.